Laravel Docs RU

 Вступление

-Фасады обеспечивают "статический" интерфейс к классам, которые доступны в service container приложения.
+Фасады обеспечивают "статический" интерфейс к классам, которые доступны в приложения.
 Laravel имеет множество фасадов, которые обеспечивают доступ почти ко всем возможностям фреймворка. Фасады служат "статическими прокси" к базовым классам в сервисном контейнере, обеспечивая преимущество лаконичного, экспрессивного синтаксиса при сохранении большей тестируемости и гибкости по сравнению с традиционными статическими методами.

 Все фасады Laravel определены в пространстве имен Illuminate\Support\Facades. Таким образом, мы можем легко получить доступ к такому фасаду: